Inland Rail is delivering real opportunities for regional communities.

 Building in regional communities means supporting regional economies.

 Our contractors work with smaller contractors to deliver a variety of goods, works and services.
 Find out how your business can join the Inland Rail supply chain.

 We believe in giving back to the communities that will one day be home to Inland Rail.

 Whether you want us to sponsor your local festival or help upgrade your meeting space, we are here to help.
 Learn how to apply for funding.

-We acknowledge that Inland Rail will be built and operated on the traditional lands of many Indigenous nations and their communities.
-We are committed to working in partnership with Indigenous communities to create meaningful opportunities that deliver lasting benefits.
+We acknowledge that Inland Rail will be built and operated on the traditional lands of many First Nations peoples and their communities.
+We are committed to working in partnership with First Nations communities to create meaningful opportunities that deliver lasting benefits.

 We offer undergraduate scholarships to top universities for aspiring regional students, and workplace education and training for local residents.

 Boys to the Bush push new frontiers with camp trailer